Starlight Kid: Oedo Tai (2021–2024)

 At Stardom Nagoya Supreme Fight on January 29, 2022, Kid teamed up with Momo Watanabe and defeated Utami Hayashishita & AZM.
 At Stardom Cinderella Journey on February 23, 2022, she dropped the High Speed Championship to AZM.
 At Stardom New Blood 1 on March 11, 2022, Kid teamed up with Ruaka to defeat World Woman Wrestling Diana's Haruka Umesaki & Nanami.
-On the first night of the Stardom World Climax 2022 from March 26, Kid teamed up with Momo Watanabe and defeated FWC (Hazuki & Koguma) to win the Goddess of Stardom Championship.
-On the second night from March 27, Kid fell short to Kairi.
+On the first night of the Stardom World Climax 2022 from March 26, Kid teamed up with Momo Watanabe and defeated FWC (Hazuki & Koguma) to win the Goddesses of Stardom Championship.
 At Stardom Cinderella Tournament 2022, Kid fell short to Natsupoi in the first rounds from April 3.
-At Stardom Golden Week Fight Tour on May 5, 2022, Kid & Watanabe dropped the Goddess of Stardom Championship back to Hazuki & Koguma.
+At Stardom Golden Week Fight Tour on May 5, 2022, Kid & Watanabe dropped the Goddesses of Stardom Championship back to Hazuki & Koguma.
 At Stardom New Blood 2 on May 13, 2022, Kid teamed up with Ruaka & Rina in a losing effort against Cosmic Angels (Mina Shirakawa & Unagi Sayaka) & Haruka Umesaki.
 At Stardom Flashing Champions on May 28, 2022, Kid teamed up with Saki Kashima & Momo Watanabe to defeat MaiHimePoi (Maika, Himeka & Natsupoi) for the Artist of Stardom Championship.
 At Stardom Fight in the Top on June 26, 2022, Kid teamed up once again with Watanabe & Kashima to score their first defense of the Artist of Stardom Championship against Giulia, Maika & Mai Sakurai.
 At Stardom New Blood 3, Kid teamed up with Rina, Ruaka & Haruka Umesaki to defeat Cosmic Angels (Mina Shirakawa, Unagi Sayaka & Color's (Yuko Sakurai & Rina Amikura)).
 At Mid Summer Champions in Tokyo, the first event of the Stardom Mid Summer Champions series which took place on July 9, 2022, Kid unsuccessfully challenged Saya Kamitani for the Wonder of Stardom Championship.
 On the second night at Mid Summer Champions in Nagoya on July 24, Kid teamed up with Momo Watanabe & Saki Kashima to successfully defend the Artist of Stardom Championship against Giulia, Maika & Himeka.
 At Stardom New Blood 4 on August 26, 2022, Kid teamed up with Haruka Umesaki in a losing effort against God's Eye (Mirai & Ami Sourei).
-At Stardom in Showcase vol.2 on September 25, 2022, Kid fell short to Suzu Suzuki in a 5 Star Grand Prix Tournament match.
-At Stardom 5 Star Grand Prix 2022, Kid competed in the "Blue Stars" block where she scored a total of 14 points after going against Giulia, Mirai, Mayu Iwatani, Hazuki, Saya Kamitani, Natsupoi, Momo Watanabe, Ami Sourei, Mina Shirakawa, Saya Iida, and Hanan.
+At Stardom 5 Star Grand Prix 2022, Kid competed in the "Blue Stars" block where she scored a total of 14 points.

+At New Blood Premium on March 25, 2023, Starlight Kid and Karma, teaming together as Bloody Fate, became the inaugural New Blood Tag Team Champions by defeating God's Eye (Mirai and Tomoka Inaba) in the finals of the New Blood Tag Team Championship Inaugural Tournament.
+At New Blood 11 on September 29, Bloody Fate lost the New Blood Tag Team Championship to wing★gori.
+On September 29, it was announced that Kid had sustained an ankle injury and would take a leave of absence.
+At Stardom All Star Grand Queendom 2024 on April 27, 2024, Starlight Kid got kicked out of Oedo Tai as she was helped by Tam Nakano after being jumped by her ex-stablemates.